NathanVaughn/msfs-mod-manager/README.md

 ## Disclaimer

-I am not affiliated with Asobo Studios or Microsoft,
+This project is not affiliated with Asobo Studios or Microsoft.
-I am just a college ~~student~~ graduate that is working on this in my free time.
+I am just an aerospace engineer that is working on this in my free time.
 I may not be very fast in bugfixes or adding new features.

-Please do not redistribute without permission.
+**Please do not redistribute without permission.**